-Phoenix Building Car Accident Lawyer
+Phoenix Building Car Accident Lawyers

 A Car Crashed into My House!
 What Do I Do?

 While not as common as other types of car accidents, vehicles crashing into buildings does happen; and because of the unusual circumstances, it can be difficult to know what to do.
 Vehicles colliding with buildings can also cause a great deal of destruction, sometimes thousands of dollars’ worth, often leaving homeowners wondering where they can turn for compensation.

 Fortunately, most homeowners will never experience a car crashing into their home, simply because it’s such an uncommon occurrence.
 However, it does happen and when it does, there are some common causes for it.

 Before you can begin to seek compensation for any damages, you need to know who’s liable – or at fault – for the accident.
 In most cases, fault will lie with the person driving the car.
 Of course, if you’re driving a car and drive it into your own garage or home, it’s also likely that you might be at fault.
 But that doesn’t mean that you’re automatically ineligible for some type of compensation.

 If someone hits your house with their car, their insurance company will have to pay for the damages.
 However, insurance companies are only legally required to pay up to a policy’s limits.
 So if the damage to your home comes to a total of $50,000, but the insurance policy limit is $25,000, there will still be $25,000 short.
 In such a case, you can either turn to your own homeowner’s insurance policy, or you can sue the guilty party privately.